Low-Carb Foil Packet Dinner

 - Trim chicken breasts as needed, then cut crosswise into pieces about one inch thick.

-- Mix Newman’s Own Classic Oil and Vinegar Dressing (affiliate link), Zesty Italian Dressing Mix (affiliate link), Spike Seasoning (affiliate link)) if using, and a little salt and fresh-ground black pepper to make the marinade.
+- For the marinade mix Newman’s Own Classic Oil and Vinegar Dressing with Zesty Italian Dressing Mix.
+Add Spike Seasoning if using, salt, and fresh-ground black pepper

-- Put chicken in a Ziploc bag and add a little more than half the dressing mixture.
-Let the chicken marinate in the fridge or a cooler all day.
+- Put chicken in a Ziploc bag and add half the dressing.
+Let the chicken marinate in the fridge or cooler all day.

-- A few hours before you want to cook, cut up the zucchini, red bell pepper, and red onion and put the veggies into a Ziploc bag.
+- A few hours before you want to cook, cut up zucchini, red bell pepper, and red onion and put into a Ziploc bag.

 - Pour in the rest of the marinade and let veggies marinate for 1-2 hours.

 - When you’re ready to assemble the foil dinners, drain the chicken and vegetables.
-(If you’re camping you can just snip the corner of the Ziploc bag and let most of the liquid drain out.
-They don’t have to be completely drained, although it makes it easier to assemble the packets if the chicken and vegetables aren’t too wet.)
+(If you’re camping you can just snip the corner of the Ziploc bag and let the liquid drain out.
+They don’t have to be completely drained.
+But it makes it easier to assemble the packets if the chicken and vegetables aren’t too wet.)

-- You need a grill that’s preheated to medium high, or a campfire or raised charcoal grill in a campground that has burned down to just coals.
+- You need a grill that’s preheated to medium high, or a campfire or raised charcoal grill in a campground that’s burned down to coals.

 - Lay out the foil to make four packets with two pieces of foil for each.

-- Fold over the foil, making a series of small folds at the top and at the ends to seal the edges together.
+- Fold over the foil, making a series of small folds at the top and at the ends to seal the edges.
 Then turn that packet over and fold over the second piece of foil, sealing the ends well again.
-(This recipe has a good photo of how to fold the packets together.)
+(This recipe has a good photo of how to fold the packets.)

 - To cook in the oven, preheat temperature to 450F/230C and cook 30-35 minutes.